TrellixVulnTeam/swahilipython_SCMU/Doc/howto/unicode.rst

        f.write(data)

-The ``surrogateescape`` error handler will decode any non-ASCII bytes as code points in a special range running from U+DC80 to U+DCFF.
+The ``surrogateescape`` error handler will decode any non-ASCII bytes as code points in a special range running kutoka U+DC80 to U+DCFF.
 These code points will then turn back into the same bytes when the ``surrogateescape`` error handler is used to encode the data and write it back out.